 Winners of the pitches received start-up grants of N950,000 each, while two entrepreneurs each from both categories received one thousand pounds for business investment.

-All 10 will continue to the business advisory component of the programme which offers training and mentoring activities from hub organisations in Nigeria and a UK tour hosted by UK fashion and film partners.
+All 10 will continue to the business advisory component of the programme which offers training and mentoring activities from hub organisations in Nigeria.
+Even more, they will enjoy a UK tour hosted by UK fashion and film partners.